magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 (examples-triangularmesh)=

-# Complex shapes - The TrianglularMesh class
+# Complex shapes - TrianglularMesh

 The `TriangularMesh` class is used to create magnets from triangular surface meshes, instead of assembling them from individual `Triangle` objects as described in {ref}`examples-triangle`.
 This class is initialized with the `vertices` (an array_like of positions) and the `faces` (an array_like of index triplets) inputs.
 In addition, a set of useful classmethods enables initialization from various inputs: